 HOW TO MAKE THESE BREAKFAST SANDWICHES

-Take each portion and roll into a meatball.
+Take each portion and roll it into a meatball.
 Place each portion inside a large, greased muffin tin.

 Flatten each meatball to the bottom of the cup and slightly raise the edges to form a small cup.